DevExpress/devextreme-reactive/packages/dx-react-grid/README.md

 #### Install package

-Install this package with it dependencies by the following command:
+Install this package with its dependencies using the following command:

 ```
 npm i --save @devexpress/dx-react-core @devexpress/dx-react-grid
 ```

 This package does not contain visual components.
-In the examples below, the DevExtreme React Grid Bootstrap3 package is used to render visual components.
+In the examples below, the DevExtreme React Grid uses the Bootstrap 3 package to render visual components.
+However, you can use any of the following ones:

-Install one of the preferred components package:

 - Bootstrap 3